Mobinexbiz/plugin-salesforce-android/README.md

 ````

 #### SFRestAPI Object

 SFRestApi is used to send request and to get response with delegate methods.
-You can call sharedInstance as;
+You can call sharedInstance as:

 ````Javascript
 var restApi = SFRestAPI.sharedInstance();
 ````

-#### SFRestRequest Object
+#### SFRestRequest object

 You can use this class as request object.
-SFRestAPI creates SFRestRequest object as ;
+SFRestAPI creates SFRestRequest object as:

 ````Javascript
 var restRequest = restApi.requestForQuery(query);